YitengDang/MultiCellSim/README.md

 3. Run the app from the "Apps" menu in MATLAB.

 Manually:
-1. Download the file 'Multicellularity R*.zip', where * is the version number of the latest release.
+1. Download the source files from the release.
-2. Extract its contents and set it to a folder in which you have write permission (to store files).
+2. Move the folder of the latest release (of the form "release_*_full") to a location in which you have write permission (to store files).
-3. Run the file "app_R*_final.mlapp* to directly run the app.
+3. In the folder, open "app_R*_final.mlapp" to directly run the app.
-4. To edit the app, open "app_R*_final.mlapp* from the MATLAB "Open folder" menu or after you start MATLAB App Designer.
+4. To edit the app, open "app_R*_final.mlapp" from the MATLAB "Open folder" menu or after you start MATLAB App Designer.

 ### Usage
 The GUI consists of (1) a menu at the top, (2) a left box with different tabs, with editable fields and switches under each tab, (3) a figure on the right which will output the lattice, (4) buttons on the bottom right for simulation control and (5) a message box for output messages.
 Let's go through the components one by one.